memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 Everything from the directory `/usr/lib/memgraph/query_modules` will be visible/editable in your mounted `modules` volume and vice versa.

-In the rest of this page `/usr/lib/memgraph/query_modules` will be used to refer to this directory.
+Through the rest of this page, `/usr/lib/memgraph/query_modules` will be used to refer to this directory.
 If you are using Docker, then please do the same but with the recently created `modules` directory.